 The treatments should be used in combination for better success..

 These treatment options should be tried for 6 weeks.
 Those cases which do not respond by that time should be considered for a local injection.
 Recalcitrant cases should be considered for surgery.

 Ice therapy is the first line of treatment for plantar fasciitis especially in athletes.
 Ice should be applied daily .
 It can be applied after completing stretching, and strengthening exercises.

-Rest is essential part of treatment of plantar fasciitis.
+Rest is an essential part of the treatment of plantar fasciitis.
 This could be achieved by modification of activity or relative rest.

 In patients with severe pain, a period of casting or immobilization may be required.

-Athletes must modify activities such as as decreasing the amount, frequency, or intensity of the activity.
+Athletes must modify activities such as decreasing the amount, frequency, or intensity of the activity.

-Improper footwear must be replaced by better one.
-A worn out shoe should be replaced by new one.
+Improper footwear must be replaced by a better one.
+A worn out shoe should be replaced by a new one.

 Persons with flat feet and overpronation can use motion control shoes.
 A motion control shoe has the Rollbar technology combined with the medial and lateral posts.
 If your shoe wears out at the inner tread near the ball of the foot, you might need motion control shoe.
 Motion control shoe typically feature a straight-lasted, board-lasted, or combination-lasted construction; an external heel counter; a wider flare; and extra medial support.